 Compagnie Générale des Établissements Michelin (MGDDF) Received its Third Buy in a Row

-After Goldman Sachs and UBS gave Compagnie Générale des Établissements Michelin (Other OTC: MGDDF) a Buy rating last month, the company received another Buy, this time from Kepler Capital .
-Analyst Thomas Besson maintained a Buy rating on Compagnie Générale des Établissements Michelin yesterday and set a price target of EUR100.00.
+After Goldman Sachs and Kepler Capital gave Compagnie Générale des Établissements Michelin (Other OTC: MGDDF) a Buy rating last month, the company received another Buy, this time from UBS.
+Analyst Patrick Hummel maintained a Buy rating on Compagnie Générale des Établissements Michelin yesterday and set a price target of EUR110.00.
 The company’s shares closed last Wednesday at $103.89.

+Erstmalige Weitergabe der Original-Studie: 16.04.2020 / Uhrzeit in Studie nicht angegeben / GMT

-According to TipRanks.com, Besson is ranked 0 out of 5 stars with an average return of -6.5% and a 34.5% success rate.
-Besson covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Continental Aktiengesellschaft, and Fiat Chrysler Automobiles.
+According to TipRanks.com, Hummel is a 1-star analyst with an average return of -5.9% and a 38.5% success rate.
+Hummel covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Continental Aktiengesellschaft, and Fiat Chrysler Automobiles.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Compagnie Générale des Établissements Michelin with a $103.28 average price target, implying a 16.3% upside from current levels.
+Compagnie Générale des Établissements Michelin has an analyst consensus of Strong Buy, with a price target consensus of $103.28, which is a 12.3% upside from current levels.
 In a report issued on April 1, Barclays also upgraded the stock to Buy with a EUR90.00 price target.

 See today’s analyst top recommended stocks >>